EPICATE/WhizDoro/README.md

 # whizdoro
-Browser extension to get things done
+A chrome extension to get things done